bandaletov72/www/INSTALLER/README.txt

 MANUAL INSTALL
 --------------------------------------------------------------------------

+Download Installer Archive from INSTALLER folder onto your desktop.

+Unzip it and unzip internal archive shop.zip

-Unzip and upload all files from installer ZIP-file to www directory of your web server and enter in browser http://YOUR_SITE/index.php
+Upload all files to www directory of your web server and enter in browser http://YOUR_SITE/index.php

 DEFAULT ADMINISTRATOR
 --------------------------------------------------------------------------